altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 "AD::Is the link safe?"
 ~Jochek and Lenny shook their heads~
 *Jochek embraced her, and Lenny shortly after*
-~It was an hour's ride and ditching the carriage and riding horse back was physically demanding~ ~Particularly on bodies not accustom to it - they were in need of a bath~ ~Still: Ada embraced them back~
+~Their bodies unaccustomed to hard riding; they were in need of a bath~ ~Still: Ada embraced them back~
 "J::Physical link is fine."
 ~And shorter than a heartbeat later Ada was one of three~